stungeye/Programming-1-Notes/docs/06-collections/04-strings.md

 `FText` is used for any text that might be shown to the user and forms the basis for UI translation/localization.

-`FString` is similar to `FText` but includes all sorts of handy helper functions at the cost using more memory.
+`FString` is similar to `FText` but includes all sorts of handy helper functions at the cost of using more memory.

 ## Further Reading